paachary/automating-aws-cloudformation-deployment/README.md

-#       Example of automating deployment of CloudFormation templates
+#       Example of automating deployment of AWS CloudFormation templates

           This example uses pynt, a lightweight python build tool, to execute tasks for creating and deleting CloudFormation templates.